-The average house price has jumped almost £9,000 in the last year.
+The average house price jumped almost 4% over the last year, but the market will likely be more subdued in the months ahead.
 See what's happening to values near you.

-Feeling a bit lost with so many house price indices out there?
+Feeling a bit lost with so many house price reports out there?

-The HomeOwners Alliance House Price Watch looks at all the information from the many indices out there to give you one easy-to-digest round-up of everything you need to know.
+The HomeOwners Alliance House Price Watch looks at all the information from the various property indices to give you one easy-to-digest round-up of everything you need to know.

 So, let's look at how prices have changed over the past month and year.